evansbenj/Reduced-Representation-Workshop/Automating_alignment_with_a_bash_script.md

 `./alignment_commando`

 Once this is done, we can try working with the program [Stacks](http://creskolab.uoregon.edu/stacks/manual/).
-Stacks is actually a suite of programs that can analyze reduced representation genome sequencing data.
-It can help us compile these data, calculate summary statistics, and also output the data to other software for further analysis.
+Stacks is actually a suite of programs will help us compile these data, calculate summary statistics, and also output the data to other software for further analysis.

+## Please click [here] to go to the next page on using Stacks.